 - Close the flue.
 An open chimney flue when not in use is essentially leaving a window open several inches.

 - Use fans.
 Set a fan on a low setting to circulate air upward toward the ceiling.
-This will force the warmer air that has risen to become trapped and then forced downward, leaving your house feeling warmer.
+This will force the warmer air that has risen to become trapped and then moved downward, leaving your house feeling warmer.

 - Clean all vents and radiators.
-Dust is a major allergen.
+Dust is a significant allergen.
 Clean the built-up dust from your radiators and baseboard heat vents often, allowing the air to flow freely and evenly into your rooms.
 Also, be sure to change your home’s air filters.
 For tips on how to change the air filters, read our related post.

 - Use your windows wisely.
 Up to a quarter of your home’s heat loss can be attributed to windows.
 During the day, open the window treatments on any south-facing window to allow the sun’s heat to warm your home.
 Close them at night and when the sun is not shining to insulate your house and keep the heat inside.